ATechAjay/ReactJS-2024/Episode 1/README.md

 In general, if the order of script execution matters and you want them to execute after the HTML parsing is complete, you should use the `defer` attribute.
 If order doesn't matter, and you want scripts to execute as soon as they are downloaded, you can use the `async` attribute.

-# creating a React element, creating a root element, and rendering the React element onto a web page using React and ReactDOM.
+# Create a React element, create a root element, and render the React element onto a web page using React and ReactDOM.

 ##### How to create a React element?